RV AC Freezing Up in Miami, FL

 • No: Proceed to check refrigerant levels.

-• Yes: Inspect the evaporator coil for ice buildup.
+• Yes: Inspect the compressor for proper operation.

 Mechanical principles

-In a high-humidity environment like Miami, the AC unit runs longer to maintain temperature, which can lead to ice forming on the evaporator coil.
-This restricts airflow and reduces cooling efficiency.
+In high humidity environments like Miami, the AC unit runs longer to maintain temperature, leading to potential airflow restrictions and icing on the evaporator coil.

-When the AC runs continuously without sufficient airflow, the evaporator coil can become too cold, causing moisture to freeze on the coil.
-This can lead to a complete system shutdown if not addressed.
+When the airflow is compromised, the evaporator coil can become too cold, causing moisture to freeze on the coil instead of being expelled as cool air.

-Frequent voltage drops in dense RV parks can also affect the AC's performance, leading to inconsistent cooling and increased risk of freezing due to inadequate compressor operation.
+Frequent voltage drops in dense RV parks can also affect the AC's performance, leading to inadequate cooling and increased risk of freezing.

 Decision path